AndreeaCsecs/fullstackopen-exercises-backend/README.md

 # Phonebook Backend Application

-This repository contains the backend code for the Phonebook application.
+This repository contains the backend code for the Phonebook application, which is part of the University of Helsinki's Full Stack Open course (Part 3).
+You can find more information and start the course [here](https://fullstackopen.com/).

 ## Deployed Application